Find the answers to the most frequently asked questions about Jasper National Park

 A:Visitors to the National Parks in Canada, that are not Canadian, will need a passport to enter the country.
 People visiting the park should make this a priority, and be sure to have passports for your group before you head out to Canada to enjoy your National Park experience.

-Q:How much is the entrance fee?
+Q:How much is the entrance fee at Jasper National Park?

 A:A day pass provides entry into Banff, Jasper, Kootenay, Yoho, Mount Revelstoke, Glacier, Waterton Lakes and Elk Island.
 The pass is valid until 4:00 pm on the day after purchase.
 Park passes are available in person at Canad's park gates and information centers.